If you are reading this guide, I assume that you either have a rising unsubscribe rate or want to make sure you never get to that stage.

 For example, if 5000 emails are delivered, and 100 subscribers have unsubscribed or opted out of your emails, then your unsubscribe rate will be 2%.
 It means 2% of your subscribers don’t want to hear from you.

-Unfortunately, that is difficult to say as it depends on various factors - your industry, email list size, email campaign, email types, etc.
+Unfortunately, that is difficult to say as it depends on various factors - your industry, email list size, email marketing campaign, email types, etc.

 So, you see, there is not a fixed unsubscribe benchmark or “good unsubscribe rate.”